 Doremi is sent to the hall while Dorie is sent to the principal’s office (for reading a different book in class?)

-The boy in Doremi’s class mocks her by calling her ‘clumsy Domiso’ and she says her name’s Doremi.
-He then says ‘Dojimi?” which means ‘Clumsy girl” and she yells her name in his ear.
+The boy in Doremi’s class mocks her by calling her ‘clumsy Domiso’ and she corrects him saying her name’s Doremi.
+He then says ‘Dojimi?” which means ‘Clumsy girl’ and she yells her name in his ear.
 In the dub, he mocks her for making a mistake, but doesn’t say anything about her name.
 Also, instead of correcting him, she just threatens him by saying if he doesn’t stop she’ll turn him into a frog.

 Hazuki says Doremi doesn’t want to go to the soccer game because she failed in her confession earlier.
 In the dub, she says people who get sent to the principal’s office don’t get to go to the soccer game.

-The bratty kid from before makes fun of Doremi again as she leaves while dropping all of her books from her upside down book bag by saying “Do-ji-mi-fa-so-la-mi-re” in the tone of the “Do re mi etc.” music scale.
+The bratty kid from before makes fun of Doremi again as she leaves while dropping all of her books from her upside down book bag by saying “Do-ji-mi-fa-so-la-mi-re” in the tone of the music scale.
 This apparently translates roughly as saying “Look at the clumsy girl!”
-In the dub, since this really can’t be mirrored, he just says ‘you dropped all your witch books, dummy.”
+In the dub, since this really can’t be mirrored, he just says “You dropped all your witch books, dummy.”